yaseen369/Web-Applications-test/README.md

 ## 📊 Universal Web App & Bot Performance Tester

-**Note:** The attached files represent a performance test conducted on **www.neu.edu.tr**.
+**Note:** The attached files - represent the output of the code -  performance test conducted on **www.neu.edu.tr**.
 This website was selected as a target for its public accessibility and the potential to simulate real-world traffic patterns on an educational institution's web presence.
 Testing a site like this can provide valuable insights into its stability and responsiveness under various loads, which is crucial for high-traffic public-facing platforms.

 A general-purpose automated testing tool to evaluate the **performance and reliability** of web apps, APIs, and bots.